swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 In our example implementation, the `Invocation` already serialized the arguments and stored them in the `Envelope`, so the `remoteCall` only needs to add the information about the call recipient `[1]`, and the target (method or computed property) of the call `[2]`.
 In our example implementation, we just store the target's mangled name `[2]`, which is simple, but it has its challenges in regard to protocol evolution.

-One notable issue that mangled names have is that any change in the method signature will result in not being able to resolve the target method anymore, we are very much aware of the issues this may cause to protocol evolution, and we lay out plans in [Future Directions](#future-directions) to improve the lookup mechanisms in ways that will even allow adding parameters (with default values), in wire (and ABI) compatible ways.
+One notable issue that mangled names have is that any change in the method signature will result in not being able to resolve the target method anymore.
+We are very much aware of the issues this may cause to protocol evolution, and we lay out plans in [Future Work](#future-work) to improve the lookup mechanisms in ways that will even allow adding parameters (with default values), in wire (and ABI) compatible ways.

 The final step is handing over the envelope containing the encoded arguments, recipient information etc. to the underlying transport mechanism `[3]`.
 The transport does not really have to concern itself with any of the specifics of the call, other than transmitting the bytes to the callee and the response data back.
 As we get the response data back, we have the concrete type of the expected response and can attempt to decode it `[4]`.

 > Note on `remoteCallVoid`: One limitation in the current implementation approach is that a remote call signature cannot handle void returning methods, because of the `Res: SerializationRequirement` requirement on the method.
 >
-> This will be possible to solve using the incoming [Variadic Generics](https://forums.swift.org/t/variadic-generics/54511) language feature that is being currently being worked on and pitched.
+> This will be possible to solve using the incoming [Variadic Generics](https://forums.swift.org/t/variadic-generics/54511) language feature that is being currently worked on and pitched.
 With this feature, the return type could be represented as variadic generic and the `Void` return type would be modeled as "empty" tuple, whereas a value return would contain the specific type of the return, this way we would not violate the `Res: SerializationRequirement` when we needed to model `Void` calls.

 #### Recipient: Receiving Invocations